 1. Employer’s Adoption Benefit

-This is becoming more popular, with many smaller companies starting to offer an adoption credit for their employees.
+Employer-provided adoption benefits are becoming more popular, with many smaller companies starting to offer an adoption credit for their employees.
 Check with your HR department to see if your employer offers this benefit.

 2. Adoption Tax Credit

-3. Adoption Yard Sales and Online Auctions
+3. Yard Sales and Online Sales

 Go through your house to find unused items.
 You might also ask your friends for donations.
 For an online yard sale or auction, try selling your items on eBay, Craigslist, or a Facebook sale group.
 One adoptive mother that Lifetime assisted raised more than $1,200 on one garage sale, and then she also raised over $2,500 with online auctions!